jack-and-rozz/speculative_sampling/scripts/dataset/twitterv3/README.md

-# (FYI) Original steps to make the twitter dataset
+# (FYI) our procedures to make the twitter dataset
 ### 0. crawl tweets and make lists of daily tweets.
 The format of the message lists is as follows.
 Each column is separated by '\t'.
 ```